Surgery to Treat Lung Cancer

 We have two lungs, with the right lung divided into three lobes and the left lung into two lobes.
 Air comes in through the nostrils, travels down the trachea (windpipe), and then branches out through the main bronchi (airways) to reach the lungs.

-The right lung is slightly larger than the left, so the distribution of lung function is around 55% for the right and 45% for the left.
+The right lung is slightly larger than the left.
+As a result, about 55% of lung function comes from the right lung, while the left lung contributes around 45%.
 Removing a lobe reduces overall lung capacity.

 Types of lung surgery